 Berkeley's Tool Lending Library (TLL) was established in 1979 with $30,000 from a federal Community Development Block Grant (CDBG).
 Originally housed in a portable trailer, the project began with about 500 tools and one full-time employee.
 The aim of the project was to provide access to tools and information to people who lived in south and west Berkeley.
-The Library held focus groups to determine what services, tools and support materials the community wanted. $2,000 in seed money purchased a collection of home repair and how-to books housed next door at the South Branch Library.
+The Library held focus groups to determine what services, tools and support materials the community wanted.
+The TLL was among the first tool lending libraries in the country and has served as a model for similar lending libraries around the world.

 Under the terms of the CDBG grant, the service was free to residents of low and moderate income in south and west Berkeley neighborhoods.
 Other Berkeley residents paid $.50 to $3.00 per tool.
-In 1988, Berkeley voters passed a property-based library tax, which allows for TLL's inclusion in the Library's operating budget.
-The service is now free to all Berkeley residents and people who own property in Berkeley.
+In 1988, Berkeley voters passed a property-based library tax, which allows for the Tool Lending Library's inclusion in the Library's operating budget.
+The service is now free to all Berkeley residents and property owners age 18 and over.

-Tools may be borrowed for 3 or 7 days, depending on the demand for the item.
-Fines for overdue tools range from $1 to $18.00 per day, based on cost and demand.
+Tools may be borrowed for 3 or 7 days, depending on the item.